michailtam/robotics-3d-motion-planning/README.md

 safety distance is bigger than the altitude of the drone.
 This ensures that there is no building that smaller than the flight altitude of the drone.

 ### planning_utils.py - a_star()
-1. Tha method takes as parameters the created grid, the heuristic function, the start and end position on the grid.
+1. The method takes as parameters the created grid, the heuristic function, the start and end position on the grid.
 The algorithm uses a [Priority queue](https://en.wikipedia.org/wiki/Priority_queue) to determine that only short path distances are getting checked.
 The queue gets initialized with the start position and a cost of zero.
 The start position gets also added to the visited set.